Military rations: Ancient and antiquity

 In ancient Greece, hoplites were expected to bring foodstuffs and wine with them when going on campaigns.
 However, as the amount they could carry was limited, armies had to live off the land.
 To ensure that soldiers and pack animals were properly fed, campaigns were timed for when grain was ripe and pastures were full.
 While on campaign, hoplites and other Greek soldiers would have foraged for food, hunted, purchased food from markets and traders, and pillaged towns and villages.
 Spartan soldiers are known to have brought bread, cheese, wine, and meat with them on campaigns.
 During wartime, Sparta's slave population, or helots, were promised their freedom if they brought enough supplies to the army, although historians are unsure if these promises would ultimately be honored.
 Sparta also offered military protection to villages which paid tribute, with villages failing to do so subject to plunder.
 Spartan soldiers were trained to carry and pilfer food during their childhood in the Agoge.
 Boys were taught to march long distances while carrying provisions for twenty days.
 They were also purposely underfed to encourage them to learn to steal food, but harshly punished if they were caught doing it so they would learn to do it stealthily.
 The Kingdom of Macedon, which conquered large swathes of territory, initially relied on oxen-drawn carts to carry the soldiers' burden, including food.
 During the reign of Philip II of Macedon, reforms were carried out under which soldiers would be expected to carry much of their own food rather than rely on oxen-drawn carts.
 This continued under the reign of his son Alexander the Great.
 During Alexander's conquests, Macedonian soldiers primarily lived off of grain rations.
-Soldiers were expected to carry their grain rations and cooking utensils in addition to their weaponry, with their backpacks potentially weighing as much as eighty pounds.
+Soldiers were expected to carry their grain rations and cooking utensils in addition to their weaponry, with their backpacks potentially weighing as much as 80 lb.
 Without the hindrance of oxen and carts, this enabled Macedonian armies to move faster than their opponents.
 The grain provided to Macedonian soldiers would be wheat, barley, or millet, which were available throughout Asia and could be stored indefinitely when dried.
 The soldiers would use grinding mills carried by servants to turn the grain into flour, which could then be made into bread, biscuits, and porridge.
 They also ate various kinds of dried fruits such as dates and figs, which were readily available throughout much of Asia.
 Whenever possible, they would eat dried meat, salted fish, and shellfish.